masonliiu/masonliiu/README.md

 <h2 align='center'> Computer Science major @ UTD </h2>
-Supreme Executive Director of recursive abstraction for omni-dimensional algorithmic convergence, specializing in blockchain-adjacent Kubernetes and community deployment for cross-platform vibe containerization and heuristic analysis distribution.
-Former Chief Architect of situational systematic architectural machinery at the global Institute for Dependency Inversion, while leading meta-leads of lead teams at Coporation Corp to maintain enterprise-grade regression uptime.
-My current research focuses on optimizing Fizzbuzz algorithms through quantum-parallel GitHub docking.
+Executive Director of recursive abstraction for omni-dimensional algorithmic convergence, specializing in blockchain-adjacent contingencies and community deployment for cross-platform vibe containerization and heuristic distribution.
+Former Chief Architect of situational systematic architectural machinery at the global Institute for Inverse Dependency, while leading meta-leads of lead teams at Coporation Corp to maintain enterprise-grade regression uptime.

 ---